brelod/fwmgr/c/README.md

 The code has only been tested on Linux gentoo 5.4.38-gentoo-x86_64 so far.

-# Examples:
-## Compile the code:
+# Compile the code:
 Checkout the Makefile for setting variables like:
 - THREADS - number of threads to use in the threadpool.
-- QUEUE_SIZE - number of jobs which the threadpool is able to handle without stop answering new requests.
+- QUEUE_SIZE - number of jobs which the threadpool is able to handle without refusing to answer new requests.

 To compile the client and the server too use:
 ```